tvayer/tvayer.github.io/index.md

 ### News

+- Our papers "Semi-relaxed Gromov Wasserstein divergence with applications on graphs" and "Fast Multiscale Diffusion on Graphs" are accepted to ICLR 2022 and ICASSP 2022 !
 - I am invited as a speaker at the AAAI 2022 workshop [Optimal Transport and Structred Data Modeling](https://ot-sdm.github.io/)

 ### Accepted Papers